AppSwarm Showcases Their New Expansive App ESuper

-/EIN News/ -- TULSA, OK, March 27, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – AppSwarm, Corp.
-(OTC: SWRM) A collective of creative and technological minds focused on mobile application development, white-label solutions, cybersecurity solutions, cryptocurrencies, blockchain, and digital marketing solutions unveils the launch of their Expansive App ESuper.
+TULSA, OK, March 27, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – AppSwarm, Corp.
+SWRM A collective of creative and technological minds focused on mobile application development, white-label solutions, cybersecurity solutions, cryptocurrencies, blockchain, and digital marketing solutions unveils the launch of their Expansive App ESuper.

 ESuper is a robust, on-demand multi-service app that offers 110+ services like ride-hailing, food ordering and delivery, home services, and many more to customers, eliminating the hassle of finding these services over many different platforms.
 Further, the ESuper application consists of five different categories of benefits that a business can interweave for its customers, each of which further is subdivided.
 Depending on a business's directives, the modules are customized and designed with custom themes, features, and automation tailored specifically to meet the demands for small to medium size business and startups and with the ability to expand based on a business's needs.